Roses as Houseplants – Grow Roses Indoors

 ==================

 Can you grow roses as houseplants?
 The answer might surprise you.
-Roses are often gifted to others, and they definitely make a beautiful indoor plant.
-However, you need to consider providing it with the best conditions possible.
+Roses are often gifted to others, making a beautiful indoor plant.
+However, it would be best to consider providing it with the best conditions possible.

-While you might grow other types, the miniature rose remains the most common.
-Obviously, the size factors into the consideration for its popularity.
+While you might grow other types, the miniature rose remains the most common—obviously, the size factors into consideration for its popularity.

 However, other varieties are also gaining popularity.
 Miniature roses require the highest amount of light.
 If that is a problem, you may select a species that can thrive even in partial shade.
-We offer many shade tolerant varieties in this article.
+We offer many shade-tolerant varieties in this article.
 Climbing varieties on a trellis make a dramatic indoor presentation.
-For a gorgeous display, miniature climbing species can be grouped together in larger containers.
+Miniature climbing species can be grouped in larger containers for a gorgeous display.

 “There is simply the rose; it is perfect in every moment of its existence.”